 Related: Best phones

-In our synthetic benchmarks, the Honor 8X acquits itself well, managing a score of 1412 and 5313 in the Geekbench 4 single- and multi-core tests respectively.
+In our benchmarks, the Honor 8X acquits itself well, managing a score of 1412 and 5313 in the Geekbench 4 single- and multi-core tests respectively.
 Pit it against the similarly-priced Moto G6 Plus‘s 866 and 4081 scores and you see the Kirin 710 packs a decent punch.
 Gaming performance, courtesy of a Mali G51 GPU, is respectable for the money.
 Fire up PUBG Mobile and you get smooth frame-rates at lower graphics quality.

 Elsewhere, the Honor 8X only makes do with Bluetooth 4.2 support compared to the Moto G6 Plus’s more futureproof Bluetooth 5.
 It does at least include NFC, so you have the convenience of Google Pay.